thirdweb-dev/contracts/docs/IMarketplace.md

 function createListing(IMarketplace.ListingParameters _params) external nonpayable
 ```

-Lets a token (ERC 721 or ERC 1155) owner list tokens for sale in a direct listing, or an auction.
+Lets a token owner list tokens (ERC 721 or ERC 1155) for sale in a direct listing, or an auction.

-*The values of `_params` are passsed to this function in a `ListingParameters` struct, instead of      directly due to Solidity&#39;s limit of the no. of local variables that can be used in a function.NFTs to list for sale in an auction are escrowed in Marketplace.
+*NFTs to list for sale in an auction are escrowed in Marketplace.
 For direct listings, the contract       only checks whether the listing&#39;s creator owns and has approved Marketplace to transfer the NFTs to list.*

 #### Parameters